UniversityOfHelsinkiCS/oodikone/README.md

 `docker exec -it -u postgres db_staging psql -d tkt_oodi_staging`

-Production db backups are taken daily
+Production db backups are taken daily and can be found in /var/toska/tkt_oodi/backups/postgres/.

 To create a dump of the production db manually, run: